Mrs. Brisby: Voice and name change

 In his autobiography, Bluth wrote that he knew that the vocal performance role of Mrs. Brisby would be inherently challenging.
 He feared that a less capable voice actress would have a whiny tone while reading through the film's lines.
 Actress Elizabeth Hartman made her return to Los Angeles, California, and accepted the voice role for Mrs. Brisby in 1982 as her last media role before returning home.
 Bluth recalled that Hartman "read the lines with an ever-so-slight tremble to her voice, turning Mrs. Brisby into a timid and unsure character," making the fictional mouse easier to sympathize with.
 He thought that Hartman was cleverly reading Brisby's lines but eventually realized that her voice acting reflected her depression in reality when he learned that the actress took her own life in 1987.
 Since the tragedy, the director wrote that he found it emotionally painful to rewatch The Secret of NIMH.

 The production crew learned that they were unable to use the name "Frisby" due to trademark issues over Mattel's Frisbee throwing disc.
 Because the voice lines were already recorded, the crew were faced with the threat of having to re-record the lines at a detrimental financial cost.
 However, industrial sound designer, David Horten, used a razor blade to scrape the magnetic track, splicing the "F" sound in "Frisby" into a "B" sound for one scene.
 He then played the audio of the Great Owl stating, "Brisby ...
 Mrs. Jonathan Brisby?" to the surprise of the crew.
-Afterwards, he spliced countless amounts of "F" sounds into "B" sounds.
+Later he spliced many "F"s into "B"s.